antononcube/Raku-ML-FindTextualAnswer/README.md

 to given questions according to certain Machine Learning (ML) algorithms or Large Language Models (LLMs).

-**Remark:** Currently only LLMs are used via the packages "WWW::OpenAI", [AAp1], and "WWW::PaLM", [AAp2].
+**Remark:** Currently only LLMs are used via the packages "WWW::OpenAI", [AAp1], and "WWW::PaLM", [AAp2],

+**Remark:** The LLMs are utilized via the packages "LLM::Functions", [AAp3], and "Text::SubParsers", [AAp4].

-**Remark:** One of the primary motivations for implementing this package is to have provide the fundamental functionality of extracting parameter values from (domain specific) texts needed for the implementation of "ML::NLPTemplateEngine", [AAp3].
+**Remark:** One of the primary motivations for implementing this package is to provide the fundamental functionality of extracting parameter values from (domain specific) texts needed for the implementation of "ML::NLPTemplateEngine", [AAp5].

 -----